 Available-for-sale debt investments.
 Available-for-sale debt investments mainly represent the investments of convertible redeemable preferred shares in Particle.
 In accordance with ASC 820, the Group measures available-for-sale debt investments at fair value on a recurring basis.
 As the Company entered into a binding letter of intent (the "LOI") in February 2019, the fair values of the investments in Particle were determined based on the scenario analysis, the weighted average valuation results derived from both the discounted cash flow model and the market approach, and the probability of each scenario as of December 31, 2018.
 As the Company has completed delivery of the first batch of 94,802,752 preferred shares of Particle to the Proposed Buyers in 2019, the fair values of the investments in Particle as of December 31, 2019 were determined based on a valuation technique under the market approach, known as guideline company method, where financial ratios of comparable companies were analyzed to determine the value of Particle, as well as using observable transactions of Particle's shares.
 In August 2020, the Company acquired 4,584,209 series D1 preferred shares of Particle from Run Liang Tai, which were previously pledged to the Company to secure the repayment of an interest-free loan with the principal of approximately US\$9.7 million granted by the Company to Run Liang Tai.
-As the Company has completed delivery of 140,248,775 preferred shares of Particle in 2020 and only holds 4,584,209 series D1 preferred shares of Particle as of December 31, 2020, the fair values of the investments in Particle as of December 31, 2020, the fair values of the investments in Particle as of December 31, 2020 were determined based on a valuation technique under the market approach, known as guideline company method, where financial ratios of comparable company method, where financial ratios of comparable company method, where financial ratios of comparable company in the state of the investments in Particle as of December 31,
+As the Company has completed delivery of 140,248,775 preferred shares of Particle in 2020 and only holds 4,584,209 series D1 preferred shares of Particle as of December 31, 2020, the fair values of the investments in Particle as of December 31, 2020 were determined based on a valuation technique under the market approach, known as guideline company method, where financial ratios of comparable companies were analyzed to determine the value of Particle.
+The Group classifies the valuation techniques that use unobservable inputs as Level 3 of fair value measurements.